Medical Billing & Coding Schools

 According to Albany State University, graduates of its distance-based AS in health information technology include medical and clinical coding specialists but graduates have also gone on to work as health data analysts, patient information coordinators, and physician practice managers.
 To phrase it differently, ASU’s HIT degree can accommodate many career goals.
 The flexible, 100 percent online program prepares students for RHIT certification (addressed at length below).

-With both part-time and full-time options available, the program includes courses such as human anatomy and physiology; medical terminology; survey of computer applications; health record content and structure; pathophysiology and pharmacology; fundamentals of health information management; coding; advanced coding and reimbursement; and healthcare statistics.
+The program offers both part-time and full-time options and includes courses such as human anatomy and physiology, medical terminology, a survey of computer applications, health record content and structure, pathophysiology and pharmacology, fundamentals of health information management, coding, advanced coding and reimbursement, and healthcare statistics.

 Albany State University also offers an online medical coding certificate which is made up of 29 credits.
 Graduates of this certificate will be prepared for entry-level positions as medical coders and will be eligible to take the national credentialing exam for CCA (certified coding associate).